JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 ![arrow](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Instructions/Labs/Media/PPT-right%20arrow.png)

 1. Copilot displays a presentation outline showing the potential slides and bulleted points to be included on each slide.
-Review the suggested topic and enter **Yes** to the question "Would you like me to generate slides for this structure ..."
+Review the suggested content and click on **Generate Slides** in the lower left hand corner.
 After a few moments, Copilot generates slides and content.
-Click to download and open the presentation.
+Click **Keep it** to retain the presentation.

-1. Review the slides and select **Keep it** to continue.

 1. While this is a great start, you want to personalize the presentation a bit more for your delivery.
 Let's see how to improve the content.

 ### Exercise 2 - Ask Copilot to help you create an icebreaker slide

-Because this presentation will be given both in-person and virtually, let's give our audience a few minutes to join without the possibility of missing important information.
 Copilot can help generate an idea and then a slide for a fun icebreaker to keep our audience occupied while others join.

 1. Let's first change the view in PowerPoint, if necessary.
 Select **View -> Normal**.